a5huynh/research-exam/README.md

 research-exam
 =============

-This is the repository for the text & presentation of myresearch examination at University of California, San Diego as part and progress of my Ph.D.
+This is the repository for the text & presentation of my research examination at the University of California, San Diego as part of the neverending progress towards my Ph.D.

-### **Crowdsourcing, Human Computation and Its Application to Cultural Heritage**
+#### **Crowdsourcing, Human Computation and Its Application to Cultural Heritage**

 The abstract for the paper & presentation is below: